 Of course, there is also a free plan, but it is somewhat limited, with 3GB of storage, no deleted file recovery, chat, phone support, or anything else, really.

 Then, we have MEGA – a common sight on lists such as this one.
-The service used to give out lots of storage space for free, but it all soon disappeared.
+The service gives out 50Gb of free space and can be more by completing different achievements.

-Still, MEGA has some useful security features, including the same zero-knowledge encryption that many others on this list offer.
+Still, MEGA has some useful security features, including the same zero-knowledge encryption which they say is controlled by the user making it extra secure.
 It is also used for sharing, and it acts like password protection, only quite a bit more secure.

 It also uses 128-bit encryption, and you guessed it the TLS protocol for protecting your files in transit.
-There is a mobile app and a desktop app for all devices types allowing you to access your files anywhere.
+There are mobile apps and a desktop apps for all device types including Linux allowing you to access your files anywhere.

-As for its storage plans, there is a free one with 15GB-large storage, which is as much as Google Drive offers.
+As for its storage plans, there is a free one with 15GB-large storage, which is as much as Google Drive offers but it can be increased with said achievements.

 After that, you can choose several options, such as Pro Lite (200GB for $5.69 per month), Pro II (1TB for $11.38 per month), Pro III (4TB for $22.78 per month), or Pro IV (8TB for $29.78 per month).